 F. DEVELOPING AND FINALIZING THE CONFERENCE PROGRAM DOCUMENT

-While the program document is initially assembled by the Graphic Designer based on a long-standing multi-part document format, conference-specific material is generated by the CHC for inclusion.
-Both the CHC and the contractors, along with the VP Conferences, have roles in the preparation and review of this document.
+While the program document is produced by the Graphic Designer based on a long-standing multi-part format, conference-specific material is generated by the CHC for inclusion.
+The Chapter-appointed Conference Program Coordinator, under the direction of the VP Conference, has the key responsibility of coordinating the assembly and review of the program document, but the CHC, contractors, and VP Conferences have essential roles in preparing, reviewing and editing this document.
+The Conference Program Coordinator is the primary point of contact for the Graphic Designer to receive items to format and edit.

-The first piece of the conference program document to be developed and refined is the Conference at a Glance.
-Once the conference shell is developed and the Programs Subcommittee assigns sessions to session blocks, the Glance begins to be posted to the Chapter website to advertise the conference.
-Expect that the Glance will undergo many numbered and dated revisions.
-Each new version of the Glance is posted to the conference portion of the Chapter website.
-The Graphic Designer will direct you on the timing of your review of the Glance to make sure it includes the latest information possible.
-Room assignments do not have to be made by the time the first Glance is posted to the website.
+The first piece of the conference program document is the Conference-at-a-Glance.
+Once the first formatted version of the Glance is completed, it is posted on the conference website at the start of registration.
+The Glance will undergo subsequent updates which are posted on the conference website.
+The Conference Program Coordinator will oversee the revisions to the Glance to make sure it includes the latest and most accurate information.

-The next step of program development occurs when the staff provides the Graphic Designer information for each submitted regular session as well as write-ups for keynotes and plenary sessions.
-The Programs Subcommittee should expect to write up the keynote descriptions for the CM submittal and the program document.
+The next step of program development occurs with the assembling of final descriptions and essential information for the conferences sessions, mobile workshops, plenaries and special events.
+The responsibility for these various items are distributed among the CHC and VP Conferences with the Conference Program Coordinator serving as the point person for receiving this information and managing the various edits.
+The Graphic Designer ultimately designs and produces the consolidated program document for printing, and takes the lead in assembling the sponsor/exhibitor ads that are included in the document.

-The effort to finalize the conference program will start about 2 months prior to the conference.
-All changes, even last minute changes, must be completed at least 2 weeks prior to the conference.
+Assembling and producing the conference program document starts in earnest about two months prior to the conference.
+The document must be finalized and sent to the printer several weeks before the conference.

-While the bulk of the program is the daily session-by-session listing, the first part of the program provides important information.
-Some of the pieces have probably been written up for Cal Planner articles in the prior year.
-The Graphic Designer will provide an outline of the information to be included, but program document Sections are:
+While the bulk of the program is the daily conference schedule, the first part of the program provides important information.
+Some of the pieces have been written up earlier for posting on the conference website, including the announcements of mobile workshops, pre-conference sessions, plenary speakers, student activities, the opening reception and other special events.
+The Graphic Designer will provide an outline of the information to be included in the program document, which consists of three primary parts:

-• Part A – General Information, highlights and special events, Mobile Workshops, sessions “Of Interest”, Conference-at-a-Glance, awards
+• Part A – General Information, welcome letters, conference highlights and special events, mobile workshops, pre-conference sessions, sessions “Of Interest”, Conference-at-a-Glance, Chapter awards

-• Part B – Day-to-day session/event detail
+• Part B – Day-to-day conference schedule with session/event details

 • Part C – Sponsor/exhibitor ads, notes, maps

-A site map – not just a room layout and names - developed between the CMC and Graphic Designer, is important to provide to attendees to give perspective of how they will need to move among venues.
-A 3D representation will be very much appreciated if session rooms are on different floors of the same or even different buildings.
+A clear site map developed between the Conference Management Contractor and Graphic Designer is important to orient attendees to the conference venue.
+A 3D representation is beneficial if session rooms are on different floors of the same or even different buildings.
+A layout of the exhibit booths/tables and assignments is also inserted.

-See Appendix P for the Program Document Development and Review matrix showing responsibilities and timing for tasks to be performed as part of Parts A, B, and C. NOTE: a significant time commitment is needed from a knowledgeable CHC member to be the ‘gatekeeper’ of document changes, particularly related to events and programs.
+See Appendix P for the Program Document Development and Review matrix showing responsibilities and timing for tasks to be performed as part of Parts A, B, and C.

-In even numbered years, the awards program should include a list of California Chapter members who are newly inducted into the Fellows of the American Institute of Certified Planners.
-The VP Professional Development will provide this information to VP Administration and Graphic Designer for the Awards portion of the program document.
+In even numbered years, the program document (Part A)should include a list of California Chapter members who are newly inducted into the Fellows of the American Institute of Certified Planners.
+The VP Professional Development will provide this information to the VP Administration, Conference Program Coordinator and Graphic Designer. .
+An announcement of the Great Places in California winners is also included in the program document as provided by the VP Marketing and Membership.

 G. SESSION RECORDINGS, ELECTRONIC RETENTION OF PRESENTATIONS, AND THE MOBILE APPLICATION